logaretm/vee-validate/docs/content/api/use-field.md

-  disabled: MaybeReactive<boolean>; // if the input is disabled, can be a ref validateOnMount?: boolean; // if the field should be validated when the component is mounted bails?: boolean; // if the field validation should run all validations form?: FormController; // the Form object returned from `useForm` to associate this field with label?: string; // A friendly name to be used in `generateMessage` config instead of the field name }
+  disabled: MaybeReactive<boolean>; // if the input is disabled, can be a ref validateOnMount?: boolean; // if the field should be validated when the component is mounted bails?: boolean; // if the field validation should run all validations label?: string; // A friendly name to be used in `generateMessage` config instead of the field name }